 Máiréad’s eclectic career has always encompassed the contrasting styles of classical and Irish traditional music.

 “You can count on your hand the number of fiddle players that play both classical and traditional music professionally,” she notes, adding, “It’s an easy thing to mix styles up badly, but an altogether harder thing to do it in a professional, tasteful way, given that both styles are completely different disciplines and ways of playing, with distinctive techniques.’’

 -‘’I have to tip my hat-or rather my metaphorical bow- to Máiréad Nesbitt.
 Nesbitt’s album Hibernia proved itself a great accomplishment in both Classical and Celtic genres.
-It used the image of Hibernia to promote a musical legacy with integrity and energized re-vision” –The Irish Echo.
+It used the image of Hibernia to promote a musical legacy with integrity and energized re-vision.’’ –The Irish Echo.

-DEVILS BIT SESSIONS; “ There’s a bit of the ‘devil in the music too, as the tunes range from the core reels and jigs to sprightly strathspeys and sentimental slow airs.
+-“ There’s a bit of the ‘divil’ in the music too, as the tunes ranges from the core reels and jigs to sprightly strathsbeys and sentimental slow airs.
 Devil’s Bit Sessions is a rivetingly engaging listen.
 More power to the Nesbitt’s” –Irish Music Magazine.